Get expert help

 There are many professionals who can provide practical help with energy efficiency, energy-saving technology and renewable energy.
 We also work with industry associations to develop energy management programmes for specific sectors.

 Green Star NZ accredited professionals are trained to advise on energy efficient building design and construction.
 The New Zealand Green Building Council website (NZGBC) maintains a directory of accredited professionals, including architects, engineers and project managers.

 Compressed air systems auditors

-A compressed air system (CAS) audit by a independently Accredited CAS Auditor will identify opportunities for electricity cost savings and recommend cost-effective savings measures.
-You can find the contact details of the Accredited CAS Auditors on the Compressed Air Systems website.
+A compressed air system (CAS) audit by an independently Accredited CAS Auditor will identify opportunities for electricity cost savings and recommend cost-effective savings measures.
+Find contact details for Accredited CAS Auditors through the Energy Management Association of New Zealand (EMANZ).

 Refrigeration, heating and air conditioning

 Contact the Institute of Refrigeration, Heating & Air Conditioning Engineers (IRHACE) to find an accredited engineer near you who can advise on energy efficient refrigeration, heating and air conditioning.

 Sustainable Business Network (SBN) members can access the Ask an Expert Advice Line to improve sustainability performance in all areas, including energy use.